-3.5.1 Motion Feature extraction
+3.5.1 Motion Feature Extraction

-We firstly detect the key interest points from images using Fast feature detection method and describe the information with the BRIEF [36] method, and then an algorithm is used to match features.
+We firstly detect the key interest point from images using Fast feature detection method and describe the information with the BRIEF [36] method, and then an algorithm is used to match features.

-The fast feature [37] detection method is used to detect the key interest feature from images, as it is very suitable for real-time video processing applications because of its high-speed performance.
+The fast feature [37] detection method is used to detect the key interest feature from the images, as it is very suitable for real-time video processing applications because of its high-speed performance.
 The process operates in two stages: First, with a segment test of a given n and a convenient threshold, corner detection is performed on a set of images.
 Then it is classified as darker, similar, or brighter for 16 locations in each pixel on the circle.
-Second, on the 16 locations, the maximum information gain is selected using the Iterative Dichotomiser (ID3) algorithm [38] which is shown in Figure 22.
+Second, on the 16 locations, the maximum information gain is selected with an Iterative Dichotomiser (ID3) algorithm [38], which is shown in Figure 28.
 Then we apply the non-maximum suppression on the sum of the absolute difference between the pixels in the contiguous arc and the centre pixel.

-Figure 22.
+Figure 28.
 ID3 algorithm framework

-Then the Binary robust independent elementary features (BRIEF) are used to describe the motions detected with Fast method.
-For building a binary descriptor, the key step is to compare the intensity between two pixel positions, which are located on the detected interest points.
+Then the BRIEF (Binary robust independent elementary features), a kind of feature descriptor is introduced to describe the features detected with Fast method.
+For building a binary descriptor, the key step is to compare the intensity between two pixel positions, which are located from the detected interest points.
 This allows us to represent the features with a very low computational cost.

 The task of establishing correspondences between two images of the same object is the feature matching technique.
-As most algorithms are not suitable for binary features, the Hamming distance is adopted when comparing the binary features.
+As most algorithms are not suitable for binary features, because the Hamming distance is adopted when comparing the binary features.
 So we replace the linear search with an approximate matching method, which returns the approximate neighbours for some of the nearest neighbours.